 Energy efficiency is more than just a buzzword; it’s an important consideration for homeowners who want to save money and who also want to promote environmental sustainability.
-The introduction of new SEER 2 rating standards in 2023 marks a big shift in how we think about cooling efficiency.
+The launch of new SEER 2 rating standards in 2023 marks a substantial shift in how we look at cooling efficiency.
 The release of these new ratings affects new HVAC installations as well as scheduled AC maintenance and repairs.
-Discover the intricacies of these changes and why they matter to you.
+Explore the nuances of these changes and why they matter to you.

 The Basics of SEER and SEER 2

-SEER 2 is the next wave of AC efficiency ratings.
-It applies adjusted testing practices to provide a more accurate representation of real-world performance.
-Consequently, you can expect that AC efficiency ratings with a “2” after them will be lower, even though they reflect the same performance.
+SEER 2 is the next generation of AC efficiency ratings.
+It applies adjusted testing methods to provide a more accurate representation of real-world performance.
+As a result, you should be prepared to see that AC efficiency ratings with a “2” after them will be smaller, even though they reflect the same performance.

 SEER isn’t the only rating that’s changing in 2023.
-A comparable cooling rating called the energy efficiency ratio (EER) is also changing to a new standard called EER 2.
-Additionally, heat pumps have a heating-related rating for cold weather heating efficiency.
-It’s called heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more rigorous testing requirements.
+A comparable cooling rating referred to as the energy efficiency ratio (EER) is also moving to a new standard called EER 2.
+Additionally, heat pumps have a heating-related rating for wintertime performance.
+It’s named heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more exacting testing standards.

 New SEER Rating Standards for 2023

-These changes might make you want to know—what are the new SEER rating standards for 2023?
-The Department of Energy (DOE) has created different minimums for the Northern and Southern United States.
-Not surprisingly, the South has more stringent requirements because this region has to depend more heavily on air conditioning.
-Here’s what consumers need to know when buying a new AC or heat pump:
+These kinds of changes might make you ask—what are the new SEER rating standards for 2023?
+The Department of Energy (DOE) has set differing minimums for the Northern and Southern United States.
+Needless to say, the South has more stringent requirements because this region has to depend more heavily on AC units.
+Here’s what to know when purchasing a new AC or heat pump:

 - The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.